andrewsunglaekim/event-loop-workshop/readme.md

 - Leverage async/await as wrappers for promises

 ## Framing
 Asynchronous programming in Javascript can be a pretty daunting hurdle to overcome.
-When we debug async code, problems arise where it can be difficult to even pinpoint where the problem is happening.
+When we write/debug async code, problems arise where it can be difficult to even pinpoint where the problem is happening.
 This workshop is designed to establish a base level understanding of how, and maybe more importantly, **when** javascript code executes within a code base.
 We'll also write cleaner async functions with the new `async`/`await` syntax.

 ## Javascript is single threaded
 In computer programming, single-threading is the processing of one command at a time.
 JS is a programming language that is single threaded.
 Javascript code, in its single threaded nature must "run to completion" within an execution context.

+In order to understand the complex nature of asynch program execution, we need to establish a strong foundation in understanding of how JS's synchronous program execution works.

 Take this code for example: